bhalgat20/Team-Homies-Innovation-Challenge6/README.md

 The team came up with generic , re-usable , scalable Machine Learning model which can help seller address above challenges.

+The ML model will be customized , trained and deployed separately for each seller to improve the accuracy based out of seller historical data , demand , weather , economic , regional sentiments.

 The seller can trained their specific model with their sales data for last few years and model will be able to predict optimum lot size for next few months.

-The ML model will be customized , trained and deployed separately for each seller to improve the accuracy based out of seller historical data , demand , weather , economic , regional sentiments.

 The ML model will pre-process the data and extract weighted features as part of pre processing step.
 The model will further consider all the external factors like weather , economy , regional sentiments , population and festival timeframe through calender.

-The ML model with deployed on Azure Cloud and will be exposed via API endpoint for prediction and re-trained the model.
+The ML model with deployed on Azure Cloud and will be exposed via API endpoint for prediction and updating the dataset which will be used for re-training the model.

 ### Assumptions :